 Nancy Grace Roman Award for Promoting Gender Equity

-Introduced in 2023 to award an individual or group for their significant contributions to promoting gender equity and inclusion in astronomy and related fields
+Introduced in 2023 to award an individual or group for their significant contributions for promoting gender equity and inclusion in astronomy and related fields

-In honor of Nancy Grace Roman, who spearheaded the development of the Hubble Space Telescope and was a generous benefactor of the Society, the ASP calls for nominations beginning in 2023 for the inaugural Nancy Grace Roman Award for significant contributions to promoting gender equity and inclusion in astronomy and related fields.
+In honor of Nancy Grace Roman, who spearheaded the development of the Hubble Space Telescope and was a generous benefactor of the Society, the ASP introduces the inaugural Nancy Grace Roman Award in 2023 for significant contributions to promoting gender equity and inclusion in astronomy and related fields.
 The award celebrates the achievements of individuals, groups, or organizations working to encourage participation in astronomy and related fields by people traditionally or currently excluded from these fields because of their gender, including girls, women, and transgender, non-binary, and gender non-conforming people.

 Goals of the Nancy Grace Roman Award: